nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `find ATTRIBUTE_1:SEARCH_PHRASE ATTRIBUTE_2:SEARCH_PHRASE ...`

-If different attributes are provided in the command, tasks that match all attributes will be displayed.
+If the user provides different attributes in the command, tasks that match all attributes will be displayed.

-If multiple search phrases of the same attribute are provided in the command, tasks that match any of the
+If the user provides multiple search phrases of the same attribute in the command, tasks that match any of the search phrases will be displayed.

 Available attributes in v1.3 include:
 * `title:` finds all tasks which contain the search phrase in the given title